GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

-# Genkit AI Monitoring
+# Monitor GenAI apps with Firebase Genkit

 ## Introduction

-Welcome to the coach's guide for The IoT Hack of the Century gHack.
+Welcome to the coach's guide for Monitor GenAI apps with Firebase Genkit.
 Here you will find links to specific guidance for coaches for each of the challenges.

 > **Note** If you are a gHacks participant, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!